4cody/case-study/README.md

 Cedar Drone

 # Idea #
 The website is for drone/quad copter reviews.
-It's targer audience would be drone enthusiasts and those in the market for a drone
+It's target audience would be drone enthusiasts and those in the market for a drone